chippyash/db-plantuml/README.md

 1. Provides Plantuml !include files that you can use to create logical and physical database diagrams
-2. Provides a (PHP) utility to turn the diagrams into DBL files to create your database (coming soon!)
+2. Provides a (PHP) utility to turn the diagrams into DDL files to create your database (coming soon!)

 ## PlantUml Support